Australians sold more than 90 million used goods in 2020.

 "We continue to encourage our community of sellers to check product manufacturer information on goods, if they are unsure of the products' safety status."

-There's no 'recalled product' option to flag when reporting a listing on Facebook Marketplace.
+There is no 'recalled product' option when reporting a listing on Facebook Marketplace.

-Very easy to report a complaint, but lacking the detail needed to flag that the product has been recalled.
-Click on the 'v' symbol on the top right of the listing then click report listing.
-You then click on the relevant issue and click next.
+It's very easy to report a complaint, but lacking the detail needed to flag that the product has been recalled.
+Click on the '…' symbol on the top right of the listing, then click 'report listing'.
+You then click on the relevant issue and click 'next'.
 Unfortunately, there is no 'recalled product' issue to click and no comments box to explain you're reporting a recall.
 We selected 'inaccurate description' for lack of a better option.